libhal-google/libhal/README.md

 ### Common Utility Functions

-To keep the semantics consistent almost every driver will have either or both a `hal::read()` or `hal::write()` free function.
-These functions should do what a typical developer should expect, read from the device for input devices or write to the device for output devices.
+To keep the semantics consistent, almost every driver will have either or both a `hal::read()` or `hal::write()` free function.
+These functions should do what a typical developer should expect: read from the device for input devices or write to the device for output devices.
 The exact behavior depends on the interface.